dthecatalyst/PMGuide/README.md

 The project-approach plays an important role in strategic management by providing a measured, structured way to reduce the uncertainty in strategic business activities.
 The business activities might include events like establishing a new marketing department, developing a new cosmetic product, launching an overseas sales office, building a manufacturing facility, constructing a new Research & Development building, revamping a sales campaign, and so on.

 However, not all projects have the same benefits to an organization and their clients and that is where a project selection process becomes valuable.
-#### Project selection is the process of evaluating projects and choosing to implement those that are best aligned to the strategic goals of the organization and offer the most benefits to the organization, their clients, and their employees.
-When choosing which projects to implement, we would hope that an organization uses rational, logical decision criteria.
+**Project selection is the process of evaluating projects and choosing to implement those that are best aligned to the strategic goals of the organization and offer the most benefits to the organization, their clients, and their employees.
+When choosing which projects to implement, we would hope that an organization uses rational, logical decision criteria.**
 Why go through all of this?
 Undoubtedly, there are many projects a company would want to launch, but as most companies have limited resources, they have two choices:
 1. Spread available resources across a large number of projects, resulting in a small number of resources working on each project and little to no progress made on each.
 2. Be selective about the projects they undertake so that each can be fully staffed and achieve their objectives in the desired time frame.

 This means that there has to be a mechanism for evaluating the many projects that a company would like to launch, but can't afford to.
 We will start by defining the most common financial measures used to evaluate projects.

 ## Financial Measures for Selecting Projects
+The most common financial measures used to evaluate projects are: **Payback Period, Net Present Value, and Profitability Index**.
+Each of these measures provide a view into the financial viability of a project based on different monetary approaches.
+The estimates used for these calculations are typically established and provided by the organization.
+For example, the finance department or a company's executives would know the cost of capital investments and can provide a project manager with the required rate of return that a project must be able to achieve in order for it to be considered profitable.
+Organizations use these financial measures to prioritize projects as most organizations have limited resources with which to work.
+Those projects with better financial indicators would typically be prioritized higher than those with less attractive financials.
+This prioritization helps an organization to narrow down the list of projects they will initiate and those that may have to seek better options for viability.